AmeliaTYR/ip/index.md

 **Q**: Can I modify the saved list of tasks directly?

-**A**: Yes, but ensure number of tasks and number of tasks complete at the top of the file is updated as well.
+**A**: Yes, follow the format indicated in the file header for tasks to be read correctly

 ## Command Summary